 The effective Group tax rate differs from the statutory Dutch income tax rate applicable to the Company mainly due to the exempted income related to unrealized fair value changes and the effect of compensated losses.

 No deferred taxes were accounted for in the consolidated statement of income or in other comprehensive income/loss.
-In the context of the acquisition of Tamarix, the Company accounted for a Deferred Tax Liability in the amount of EUR 1.838 thousand.

 NOTE 6 - PROPERTY PLANT AND EQUIPMENT

 The movements in Property plant and equipment are as follows: